hot-meal/coding-guide/README.md

 ### Boolean attributes

-A boolean attribute is one that does not need to have declared value.
+A boolean attribute is one that does not need to have a declared value.
 XHTML did require a value, but HTML5 does not.

 > The presence of a boolean attribute on an element represents true, and the absence of the attribute represents false.

-In short, **don’t add a value**.
+Basically, **don’t add a value**.

 **Good**